 There is also another new option –XX:InitialRAMPercentage to set the initial heap size based on the container memory limit.
 These two new options take care of problem (4) in our list.
 These options are the same as those added by Hotspot in Java 10, but with OpenJ9 you can use these options in Java 8 as well.

-These changes are also present in our nightly builds and will be available in 0.9.0 release of OpenJ9.
+These changes are available in the 0.9.0 release of OpenJ9.

 Solution (3): Making the JIT aware of available memory